stat301-2-2024-winter/final-project-2-cassielee2025/data/README.md

 37 variables (including target variable) were selected from the original dataset according to the variables selected for the [Kaggle Prediction interval competition I: Birth weight competition](https://www.kaggle.com/competitions/prediction-interval-competition-i-birth-weight/data).
 These variables were selected to match the Kaggle competition to simplify the processes of identifying predictors to be used in the models.

-Missing and not applicable values (ex: 3, 9, 99, 99.9, 9999, "U") from the original dataset were converted to `NA` values, and incomplete observations were removed from the dataset.
+Missing values (ex: 3, 9, 99, 99.9, 9999, "U") from the original dataset were converted to `NA` values, and incomplete observations were removed from the dataset.

-60,000 observations were then randomly sampled form the original dataset for use in exploratory data analysis, training models, and testing models.
+30,000 observations were then randomly sampled form the original dataset for use in exploratory data analysis, training models, and testing models.

 The target variable is birth weight, `dbwt`.

-Two variables, `plural_del` and `any_precare` are logical variables created from the variables `illb_r`, `ilop_r`,  `ilp_r`, and `precare` because these variables contained multiple types of information (i.e. whether or not there was prenatal care and what month the care began). `plural_del` refers to whether or not the pregnancy resulted in a plural delivery. `any_precare` refers to whether or not there was any prenatal care.
+Two variables, `plural_del` and `any_precare` are logical variables created from the variables `illb_r`, `ilp_r`, and `precare` because these variables contained multiple types of information (i.e. whether or not there was prenatal care and what month the care began). `plural_del` refers to whether or not the pregnancy resulted in a plural delivery. `any_precare` refers to whether or not there was any prenatal care.

 ## Data splits (`data_split/`)
 The subsetted observations with split into two datasets.
 These datasets are mutually exclusive.
 This also contains the training, testing, and resampled datasets.